mlp01kodehode/mlp01kodehode/README.md

 ## Hi there 👋
 - 👋 Welcome to my profile!
-- 🌱 I’m currently learning Git, GitHub, C# and LINQ
+- 🌱 I’m currently learning C#, SQL, Git and GitHub

 <!--
 **mlp01kodehode/mlp01kodehode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.